westonal/graph-diff/README.md

-This library diffs two directional graphs and outputs the result as a dot file.
+This library compares two directional graphs and outputs the diff result as a dot file.
 Primary intended use is to compare changes in software dependencies, for example in gradle projects though it is designed to not be limited to gradle.

 "Deps" Input Format
 ===